xuperdata/mesatee-core-standalone/docs/Time to ship mesate-core-standalone on K8S.md

 Notice that memory can not be reusable usually, but ERC is resuable here, which means this kind of resource is just abstracted for load-balance, not for isolation usage.

-That's almost all the function it provides now.
-We need to do something more to make it run as our expectation:
+That's almost all it provides now.
+We need to do something more to make it easy to land:

 1. RA integration
 2. A SGX-LibOS to support multiple language runtime